genesiscommunitysuccess/docs/docs/05_operations/02_commands/04_genx-commands.md

 ### --remote

-In case you want to use a remote-only seed, you need to provide the `--remote` parameter.
+Use the `--remote` parameter to use a remote-only seed.
 It will ignore any local seed.

 Here is an example of creating a new project named **myApp** with a seed called blank-app-seed (It will ignore any blank-app-seed locally).